gcarreno/lazlock-l10n/README.md

 $ LANG=pt_PT.UTF-8 LANGUAGE=pt_PT.UTF-8 lazlock
 ```

-For more information on temporarily change your language:
+For more information on temporarily changing your language:

  * [Is it possible to change language for user interface temporarily?](https://askubuntu.com/questions/246547/is-it-possible-to-change-language-for-user-interface-temporarily)
  * [Why is overriding the LANG environment variable not changing the language for me?](https://askubuntu.com/questions/311767/why-is-overriding-the-lang-environment-variable-not-changing-the-language-for-me)